joshagirgis/CN0349-Arduino-Based-Library/README.md

 //High:  R3(100)       1,8
 //Low:   R4(1000)      2,8
 ```
-I have also included a linear regression argument in (slope and intercept) so the user can calibrate their values again if their probe is not a K=1.0 cell constant or is some custom configuration of pins.
-Other wise use slope=1 and intercept=0.
-If needed you can use slope = Cellconstant if you have a known constant, keep intecept = 0

 **measure(arguments) needs the gain factors and offsets (GF_rtd, GF, NOS) to be calculated.
 Those can be calculated as per:**
 https://www.analog.com/media/en/reference-design-documentation/reference-designs/CN0349.pdf